eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 By default, all services are configured to run over SSL (imap and pop3) or use StartTLS (smtp).
 The certificate is looked up from the keystore `etc/keystore.ks` and if that does not exist, a default self-signed certificate is created.

 The ports are the standard ports with an offset of `9000`, because on linux systems users other than root are not allowed to bind ports below `1024`.
-The tool `iptables` or something similiar can be used to forward traffic from the standard ports to those.
+The tool `iptables` or something similiar can be used to forward traffic from the standard ports to those:

+    iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 25 -j REDIRECT --to-port 9025

+I found it easier while testing, because when removing this rule I can safely test on the local port without outside access.

 #### Users